Aleksandra Grychtolik & Alexander Grychtolik

 Their debut CD, “Fantasia baroque” by the musicians celebrated as an “artistic couple with magical hands” for their improvisations on Bach, Bertali and Pasquini (COVIELLO), was nominated by Echo Klassik 2016 and praised by Early Music Review as an “excellent recording”.

 In addition to their musical career, Aleksandra and Alexander Grychtolik have worked in disciplines related to music.
 Aleksandra Grychtolik, for example, studied cultural management along with the harpsichord and was active for several years in the European Parliament, including time spent in the field of cultural policy.
 Alexander Grychtolik studied architecture at the Bauhaus University in Weimar and wrote his dissertation on the subject of the conservation of musical cultural heritage.
-He has published reconstructions of vocal works by J. S. Bach with Edition Peters and Breitkopf publishers (including for example the first reconstruction of a late version of the Passion of St. Mark of 1744, verified in 2009, as well as the “Köthen Funeral Music” BWV 244a).
-He is currently dedicating his time to the virtual reconstruction of historically significant concert halls, such as the spaces in which J. S. Bach composed his music.
+He has published reconstructions of vocal works by J. S. Bach with Edition Peters Publishers, which are performed regularly not only in Germany and other European countries, but also e.g. in Israel and Japan: for example the first reconstruction of a late version of the Passion of St. Mark of 1744 BWV 247, verified in 2009, which was recorded e.g. 2018 by Jordi Savall, as well as the “Köthen Funeral Music” BWV 244a.
+He currently is dedicating his time to the virtual reconstruction of historically significant concert halls and J. S. Bach´s scenic performance practice.